 - Children’s Online Privacy Protection Act (COPPA) – At its core, this act requires websites that collect any information on children under the age of 13 to comply with the Federal Trade Commission (FTC) rules.
 This gives the FTC power to review websites and determine if they are suitable for children and can also make rulings about data collection practices that may intentionally (or inadvertently) involve minors.

 These and other data privacy and cybersecurity laws continue to be a hot topic in Washington D.C. (and around the world), and our IT security experts encourage all small and medium-sized business owners to at least familiarize themselves with them and have a basic understanding of your rights and responsibilities.

-To learn more about the implications cybersecurity laws may have on your business, or to request an evaluation of current practices, contact our team of technology professionals at ATB today.
+To learn more about the implications cybersecurity laws may have on your business, or to request an evaluation of current practices, contact our team of cybersecurity services professionals at ATB today.